Rotating Cluster Credentials

 Note the following when rotating cluster credentials:

-• If you do not manually initiate the Complete Credential Rotation phase within the delay period you specified (any length of time, up to 14 days), the Complete Credential Rotation phase is initiated automatically.
+- If you do not manually initiate the Complete Credential Rotation phase within the delay period you specified (no less than 1 day, and no more than 90 days), the Complete Credential Rotation phase is initiated automatically.
 If you have not updated Kubernetes API clients before the end of the delay period, the cluster will experience service interruption.

 Required IAM Policies for Rotating Cluster Credentials